We are happy to answer any questions you may have

 Increased filter efficiency.

-Unlike our main competitors, our system allows finer control over our systems and increase longevity.
+Unlike our main competitors, our system allows finer control over our systems and increases longevity.

 By only filtering the air that is required, we reduce the velocity of the air going through the HEPA filter media which reduces the load on the media again increasing the effective service life of the media.